olab-io/meetup.js/basics/loops.md

 Wonder Women is very strong.
 Wolverine is very strong.
 Spiderman is very strong.
-The flash is very fast.
+The Flash is very fast.
 Captain America is very strong.
 ```